kubeflow/katib/pkg/suggestion/v1alpha3/nas/enas/README.md

 2. Add support for recurrent neural networks and build a training container for the Penn Treebank task.
 3. Add parameter sharing, if possible.
 4. Change LSTM cell from self defined functions in LSTM.py to `tf.nn.rnn_cell.LSTMCell`
-5. Store the suggestion checkpoint to PVC to protect against unexpected nasrl service pod restarts
+5. Store the suggestion checkpoint to PVC to protect against unexpected enas service pod restarts
 6. Add `RequestCount` into API so that the suggestion can clean the information of completed studies.